-- 1. Did the offeror provide detail on the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP? - 2.
+- 1. RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP? - 2.
 How well did the offeror describe the organization of the project team and a personnel roster that identifies each person who will work on the contract along with their titles and location(s) where work will be performed? - 3.
 Did the offeror provide reference names and phone numbers for similar projects the offeror's firm has completed? - 4.
 Did the offeror provide a narrative on how they meet or exceed the minimum prior experience requirements set forth in Section 1.04?